FridaWikell/frisa-booking/README.md

 ## Deployment

+### Fork repository in GitHub

+- Open the chosen repository in GitHub
+- Click on the "Fork" button
+- A copy of the repository is now located in your own account

+### Clone repository in GitHub

+- Open the chosen repository in GitHub
+- Click on "Code" button
+- Copy the URL
+- Open your command line interface
+- Navigate to the directory you want to clone the repository to
+- Use 'git clone', followed by the earlier copied URL
+- Move into the newly created directory
+- Install the dependencies using 'pip install -r requirements.txt'
+- Run the application with 'python manage.py runserver'

+### Deployment to Heroku

 - Open Heroku and log in
 - Click on "New" and choose the option "Create new app"
 - Choose an app name and which region (Europe or United States) you are located in